Speaker applications for WATS 2022 are now open until 14th January 2022.

 - Cabin crew training challenges and solutions, including Covid and unruly pax.

 - Air traffic management training challenges and solutions.

 - Regulatory challenges and developments.

 To propose a presentation for any of the WATS conference streams, you must complete the form below and provide the following:

 - A recorded 3 minute video (NEW), either of the speaker presenting the abstract or of a previous industry conference presentation;

 - A short biography of the speaker(s), which should include contact information, title, position and employer and conference presentation experience.

 - A photo of (each of) the speaker(s).

 WATS is an ‘applied’ conference and while full academic papers are not appropriate, we welcome summaries of relevant aviation training and education research.
 Also, our highly knowledgeable audience expects presentations which are not overt product/company sales pitches.
 (There will be commercial opportunities throughout the conference).
-Presentations must fit into a format which is 15-18 minutes ‘delivered’, followed by a Q&A period.
+Presentations must be delivered in person at the event, and fit into a format which is 15-18 minutes ‘delivered’, followed by a Q&A period.